My work is founded on the exploration of Consciousness and the cultivation of Listening.

 At an early age, Joël was intrigued by sound, an attraction that began with his father's record collection and lead to his study of music composition.
 In addition to this profound fascination with sound, Joël was equally drawn to mysticism, mythology and science.
 This cocktail of interests took him on to further studies of the martial arts, yoga, meditation and bioenergetic modalities.
 Joël has initiated several innovative projects focusing on altered states of consciousness and healing through music and sound.
 His writing, music, classes and workshops, focus on fostering a deeper understanding of consciousness, self-knowledge, creativity, and participatory mystique.

-Most recently, Joël released the first album "Barycentre" for his rock trio side project Beta Cephei, and "H.R.G.: Sonic Memoriam," an album dedicated to the paintings of H.R.
-Giger.
+Most recently, Joël released the second album "Exotic Matter" for his rock trio side project Beta Cephei.

 As always, he continues to work on "The Books of Magra" series.